anantk2006/vytal/docs/source/api.rst

    :param api_key: (str) The API key for the Vytal API.
    :param ipd: (float) The inter-pupillary distance of the person in the video.
 Defaults to None.

+.. py:function:: calibrate(save_directory: str = None) -> Union[scipy.interpolate._rbfinterp.RBFInterpolator, str, bytes]
+   :module: vytal.client
+   :noindex:

+   Calibrates your personal gaze tracker with eye-tracking process.

+   :param save_directory: (str) The directory to save calibration data to.
+Calibration data is formatted as '.pkl' file.
+   :return: scipy.interpolate._rbfinterp.RBFInterpolator, str, or bytes containing calibration data.
+   The user will be presented with a calibration task consisting of focusing on spinning triangles at different locations on the screen.
+For effective calibration, instructions should be followed closely.

 .. py:function:: predict_from_video(video_path: str, calib: Union[scipy.interpolate._rbfinterp.RBFInterpolator, str, bytes] = None, eye_frames: bool = False) -> Dict[str, Any]
    :module: vytal.client
    :noindex: